debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 It may work on recent version of Ubuntu and derived systems, but it's not tested.
 Contributions (trying it and reportin) welcome!
 This part is relevant only if you want to develop the repository or build it on your own.

-Only needed the first time:
+Only needed for the first time:

 ```
 git clone https://github.com/Kixunil/cryptoanarchy-deb-repo-builder